-(a) To [facilitate] [enhance] the capacity-building efforts in developing country Parties;

-(b) To increase the transparency of [domestically funded] supported nationally appropriate mitigation actions of developing country Parties [supported by developed countries] [and their effects];

-(c) [To make information on emissions available to Parties];

-(d) To assist developing country Parties in overcoming difficulties in developing, implementing, reporting and verifying nationally appropriate mitigation actions through the sharing of best practices;

-(e) To promote continuous learning and improvement in implementing mitigation actions;

-(f) [To facilitate the information required by the Conference of the Parties to assess the implementation of the Convention];

-(g) To assist Parties in addressing technical difficulties faced in preparation of the biennial [update] reports;2.
-In addition to the overall objectives in paragraph 1, specific objectives of technical analysis are as follows:

-(a) To determine [identify] whether the information required has been submitted;

-(b) [To [analyse] whether a Party.s actions are implemented [and effective] in achieving their objective;]

-(c) To understand methodologies used and assumptions made;

-(d) To identify difficulties faced by the Party concerned with respect to development, implementation, reporting and verification of nationally appropriate mitigation actions and [upon request] provide recommendations where possible;

-(e) To identify support needs.

-3. In addition to the overall objectives in paragraph 1, the specific objective of the international consultations is to promote transparency of developing country mitigation actions [and GHG emissions] through a facilitative consultation process and to build the capacity of developing country Parties.
+Comment [情報システム厚生1]: 〇

+ption 2 is integrated here.
+It is obvious that ICA is conducted every two years.

+Deleted: could be differentiated based on the frequency of submission of biennial [update] reports, which could be based on a Party.s [share of global GHG emissions] [strong progress in implementation of mitigation actions or recently updated biennial report] and their capabilities

+Deleted: Option 2 to paragraph 4 above:¶

+ICA will be conducted on a biennial basis¶

+- (a) To [facilitate] [enhance] the capacity-building efforts in developing country Parties: - (b) To increase the transparency of nationally appropriate mitigation actions of developing country Parties [and their effects]; - (c) [To make information on emissions available to Parties]; - (d) To assist developing country Parties in overcoming difficulties in developing, implementing, reporting and verifying nationally appropriate mitigation actions through the sharing of best practices; - (e) To promote continuous learning and improvement in implementing mitigation actions; - (f) [To facilitate the information required by the Conference of the Parties to assess the implementation of the Convention]; - (g) To assist Parties in addressing technical difficulties faced in preparation of the biennial [update] reports; - (h) To provide transparency regarding the extent to which mitigation actions contained in document FCCC/AWGLCA/2011/ INF.1 have been implemented. - 2.
+In addition to the overall objectives in paragraph 1, specific objectives of technical analysis are as follows: - (a) To determine [identify] whether the information required has been submitted; - (b) [To [analyse] whether a Party.s actions are implemented [and effective] in achieving their objective;] - (c) To understand methodologies used and assumptions made; - (d) To identify difficulties faced by the Party concerned with respect to development, implementation, reporting and verification of nationally appropriate mitigation actions and [upon request] provide recommendations where possible; - (e) To identify difficulties faced by the Party concerned with respect to development of greenhouse gas inventories. - (f) To identify support needs. - 3.
+In addition to the overall objectives in paragraph 1, the specific objective of the international consultations is to promote transparency of developing country mitigation actions [and GHG emissions] through a facilitative consultation process and to build the capacity of developing country Parties.